UWPR/octopus-block-randomizer/block_randomization_updates.md

 ### Control/Reference Sample Field
 - Comma-separated list of labels (e.g., "Control, QC, Reference")
-- Covariate groups containing these labels receive priority in color assignment - brigher colors assigned to make them more recognizable.
+- Covariate groups containing these labels receive priority in color assignment - brighter colors assigned to make them more recognizable.

 ### Plate Dimensions (_only available for the Balanced Block Randomization algorithm_)
 - **Rows**: Configurable from 1-16 (default: 8)